bernard-legras/ASTuS/HT-OMPS/combinat.md

 ##### Interpolate pressure to oversampling altitudes

+The oversampling is made with a vertical resolution of 100 m using Akima interpolation in log pressure to provide a smooth vertical representation.
+No smoothing is applied in the temporal direction.
+In the previous version, corresponding to the submitted paper, the interpolation was made to 1 km vertical resolution.
+As a result, the vertical motion of the water vapour plume, as detected from mas, mean or median was displaying jumps in the vertical that, in tun, generated bumps in the determined air velocity.
+See archived version 2.1 of this notebook (retrievable from tag v2.1 from github as md file).
+In order to assess the equilibrium sulfate/water, we calculate two additional fields for the interpolated temperature and log pressure on the same grid as the interpolated MLS.

 ```python
 # Latitude indexing and interpolation coefficient
 # This works because the step in lat is 1° for ERA5